-Rovira i Virgili University, through its Research Group on Access to Housing, since 2009 has been working on research into so-called “intermediate tenancies”, in other words, the conceptualisation and design of the legal framework and regulation of new ways to hold property, especially housing.
-These new types of possession are shared ownership and leaseholding, which are a major innovation in the conceptualisation of private property law in our legal – private system.
+Since 2009, the Housing Research Group has been working on the so-called “intermediate tenures”, that is, on the conceptualisation and design of the legal framework and regulation of new ways of property, especially housing.
+The research ended up into two new types of ownership: the shared ownership and the temporal ownership, which are a major innovation in the conceptualisation of private property law in our legal – private system.

-The research work undertaken in this first phase was published in the book by Dr. Sergio Nasarre Aznar, L’accés a l’habitatge en un context de crisi, Madrid, Edisofer, 2011.
+The research work undertaken in this first phase was published in the book edited by Prof. Sergio Nasarre Aznar, El acceso a la vivienda en un contexto de crisis, Madrid, Edisofer, 2011.

-Both shared and temporary ownership (or leaseholding) are designed to have a double efficacy.
-On the one hand, they are intended to create a third private property market that could act as a real alternative to buying and renting , neither of which have worked or are working in an optimal way.
-Furthermore, these are two variants of property possession that are easily adaptable to being used as ways of having social housing, and they are also alternatives to social housing for sale.
+Both shared and temporary ownership are designed to have a double efficacy.
+On the one hand, they are intended to create a third housing market that could act as a real alternative to buying and renting, neither of which have worked or are working in an optimal way since 2007.
+On the other hand, they can be easily adaptable to be used as ways of promoting social housing.

-In 2013 and 2014, the Project “Intermediate tenures as a way of facilitating access to housing” was awarded funding by the Ministry of the Economy and Competition (Fundamental Non-oriented Research Project, DER2012-31409) in order to study the extent of intermediate tenures in the rest of Spain.
-In the last quarter of 2013 meetings and work sessions were held with the Ministry of Justice and the Ministry of Public Works.
+In 2013 and 2014, the Project “Intermediate tenures as a way of facilitating access to housing” was awarded funding by the Ministry of Economy (DER2012-31409) in order to study the extent of intermediate tenures in the rest of Spain.

 “Shared ownership” is basically the “transfer of ownership of one part of a home” with the owner holding on to the rest of the home, with the buyer having the option to gradually increase the portion held until he has purchased the entire home.
 The seller may or may not be a public entity.
 In the event that the seller is a public entity, this would make the whole process more flexible, making it possible to have a public and private housing market with shared ownership.